The Killing of a Chinese Bookie: The Raw and the Cooked

 Cosmo’s strip club, the Crazy Horse West, functions as a viscous flypaper to which the film keeps attaching itself, where time dawdles and dilates in a constant night.
-(Cassavetes insisted these nightclub scenes be shot through gels, the effect of which created stylized pools of isolating red or blue light for the owner-impresario to walk through.)
+(Cassavetes insisted these nightclub scenes be shot through gels, which created stylized pools of isolating red or blue light for the owner-impresario to walk through.)
 Cosmo has gilded his tawdry peep show with a series of fantasy backdrops, all introduced by the dumpy, epicene master of ceremonies, Teddy, professionally known as Mr. Sophistication, who “takes” the audience to exotic locales.
-Unforgettably portrayed by screenwriter Meade Roberts, Mr. Sophistication belongs to that tribe Dostoyevsky called “the insulted and the injured.”
+Unforgettably portrayed by the Hollywood screenwriter Meade Roberts, Mr. Sophistication belongs to that tribe Dostoyevsky called “the insulted and the injured.”
 He oozes affronted, buffoonish humiliation.
-But he also epitomizes the needy, oversensitive artist, a self-parody of Cassavetes himself, who is hungry for the spotlight but believes himself fundamentally homely and unloved.
-Teddy’s theme song, “Imagination Is Funny,” becomes the film’s bleak anthem.
+But he also epitomizes the needy, oversensitive artist—a self-parody by Cassavetes—who is hungry for the spotlight but believes himself fundamentally homely and unloved.
+Teddy’s theme song, “Imagination,” becomes the film’s bleak anthem.

 The plot’s biggest gamble is to make Cosmo, this likable if screwed-up schnook, actually go through with the killing.
-Is it plausible that someone seemingly so decent would do such a thing?
-We don’t know—any more than we know enough about his past to say with certainty whether it’s even the first time he’s killed someone.
-But if we accept Cassavetes’ model of the self as constantly in flux—provisional, unknowable, yet susceptible to the immediate claims of duty—then we may be better able to make the leap and accept the possibility.
+Is it plausible that someone so seemingly decent would do such a thing?
+We don’t know, any more than we know enough about his past to say with certainty whether it’s even the first time he’s killed someone.
+But if we accept Cassavetes’s model of the self as constantly in flux—provisional, unknowable, yet susceptible to the immediate claims of duty—then we may be better able to make the leap and accept the possibility.

-Cosmo’s counterpart in the gangster world is Morty, shrewdly played by that superb Cassavetes regular, Seymour Cassel.
-Morty is another character with a false self, a smiling company man hiding behind an oddly decorous manner: “Will you excuse me please?
-I have to freshen up,” he says to his dinner companions, before ordering another rubout.
+Cosmo’s counterpart in the gangster world is Mort, shrewdly played by that superb Cassavetes regular Seymour Cassel.
+Morty is another character with a false self, a smiling company man hiding behind an oddly decorous manner; “Will you excuse me please?
+I have to freshen up,” he says to his dinner companions before ordering another rubout.
 Not everyone surrounding Cosmo is as empty and amoral, however.
-Rachel (Azizi Johari), the beautiful black showgirl who is Cosmo’s lover, and her mother, Betty (Virginia Carrington), offer him an alternative of tender care.
+Rachel (Azizi Johari), the beautiful showgirl who is Cosmo’s lover, and her mother, Betty (Virginia Carrington), offer him an alternative of tender care.
 So it is all the more startling when, in a powerful scene toward the end, Betty interrupts his monologue of childhood reminiscence and sweet talk to tell him she doesn’t give a shit.
 “Cosmo, I think what happened was wrong,” she says, rising to full moral stature, and adds that if he won’t see a doctor to have the bullet removed, then he can’t stay in their house.
 Without wanting to know how he came by that bullet, she indicates to him that he represents a danger to her and her daughter, and she has an obligation to protect her family.
 Thus his fantasy that this black mother and daughter are his true “family” crumbles, and he retreats to the club, his only haven.
-So might Tony Soprano later lick his wounds in the Badda-Bing Club.
+So might Tony Soprano later lick his wounds in the Bada Bing! club.

-Thirty years ago, when The Killing of a Chinese Bookie was first released, it bombed at the box office, much to Cassavetes’ disappointment.
+In 1976, when The Killing of a Chinese Bookie was first released, it bombed at the box office, much to Cassavetes’s disappointment.
 Critics found it disorganized, self-indulgent, and unfathomable; audiences took their word for it and stayed away.
-Today, the film seems a model of narrative clarity and lucidity: either our eyes have caught up to Cassavetes, or the reigning aesthetic has evolved steadily in the direction of his personal cinematic style.
-Now we are more accustomed to hanging out and listening in on the comic banality of low-life small talk; to a semidocumentary, handheld camera, ambient-sound approach; to morally divided or not entirely sympathetic characters, dollops of “dead time,” and subversions of traditional genre expectations.
+Today, the film seems a model of narrative clarity and lucidity; either our eyes have caught up to Cassavetes or the reigning aesthetic has evolved steadily in the direction of his personal cinematic style.
+Now we are more accustomed to hanging out and listening in on the comic banality of low-life small talk; to a semidocumentary, handheld-camera, ambient-sound approach; to morally divided or not entirely sympathetic characters, dollops of “dead time,” and subversions of traditional genre expectations.

-In Cassavetes’ cinema, these delays, these eruptions of the messy, frustrating, time-consuming and inconvenient ways that everyone, bit player to star, asserts his or her right to be taken seriously, are not impediments to the plot, but are the plot.
-This point is made clearer in the original, more leisurely (and, to my mind, better) version of the film, which lasted 134 minutes, as opposed to the second, tightened version of 108 minutes.
+In Cassavetes’s cinema, these delays, these eruptions of the messy, frustrating, time-consuming, and inconvenient ways that everyone, bit player to star, asserts his or her right to be taken seriously, are not impediments to the plot but are the plot.
+This point is made clearer in the original, more leisurely (and, to my mind, better) version of the film, which lasted 135 minutes, as opposed to the second, tightened version of 108 minutes.
 In the longer version, we learn more odd details about the De Lovelies (the one who doesn’t like champagne, for instance) and get an introduction to the Seymour Cassel character at his most unctuously ingratiating.
-We are allowed to sink into the moment voluptuously; to see more stage routines in the nightclub, which reinforces Teddy’s/Mr. Sophistication’s role as Cosmo’s grotesque doppelganger, and makes for a better balance between crime and show biz film.
+We are allowed to sink into the moment voluptuously, to see more stage routines in the nightclub, which reinforces Teddy’s/Mr. Sophistication’s role as Cosmo’s grotesque doppelgänger and makes for a better balance between crime and showbiz film.
 The shorter version is in some ways tougher, colder, more abstract, like a French policier; in the longer, exploratory version, Cosmo takes a while to seem completely lost, alienated.
-Both versions, however, end in the same ironic way, with Teddy mistaking his padrone’s philosophical spiel as proof that Cosmo “practices the best thing there is in this world––to be comfortable.”
-Cosmo goes off we not know where, bleeding, possibly to death, and we never see again.
-The focus shifts back for the final time to the nightclub, where Teddy sings a despicably hostile rendition of “I Can’t Give You Anything But Love” to the audience (and, by extension, us), and the last line heard in the film is a chorus girl reassuring Mr. Sophistication that they really do love him, even if he thinks they don’t.
-We could say the same to the now-departed Mr. Cassavetes.
+Both versions, however, end in the same ironic way, with Teddy mistaking his padrone’s philosophical spiel as proof that Cosmo “practices the best thing there is in this world—to be comfortable.”
+Cosmo goes off we know not where, bleeding, possibly to death, and we never see him again.
+The focus shifts back for the final time to the nightclub, where Teddy sings a despicably hostile rendition of “I Can’t Give You Anything but Love” to the audience (and, by extension, to us), and the last line heard in the film is a chorus girl reassuring Mr. Sophistication that they really do love him, even if he thinks they don’t.
+We could say the same to the now departed Mr. Cassavetes.